sparkfun/SparkFun_Qwiic_WAV_Trigger_Pro/docs/troubleshooting.md

-## UART Command Interface
+## Serial Console Interface

 The WAV Trigger Pro firmware (both Device & Host) sets the STM32 UART pins (RX/TX) up to be used with a [serial terminal](https://learn.sparkfun.com/tutorials/terminal-basics) like the Arduino Serial monitor.
 It works by sending ASCII commands to trigger playing, looping and stopping tracks, loading presets and also device status which can help provide important information about a connected &micro;SD card's performance.
 This serial interface works simultaneously with everything else running on the board.
-Refer to the [Audio Output & UART Interface](./audio.md) section of this guide for more information on these commands.
+Refer to the [Audio Output & Serial Console](./audio.md) section of this guide for more information on these commands.

 ## Status LED Information